google/cdep/doc/android-studio-cmake.md

 This tutorial will show you how to add the first CDep dependency to an existing Android Studio project.
 If you'd rather just see a finished example of this then check out [CDep Freetype Sample](https://github.com/jomof/cdep-android-studio-freetype-sample).

+## Setup
+This step creates a new Android Studio CMake project to use in this tutorial.
+If you already have a project to use then you can skip it.

+Follow these steps:
+(1) Start Android Studio 2.2 or later
+(2) File->New->New project...
+(3) Click Include C++ Support checkbox
+(4) Next, next
+(5) Choose Empty Activity
+(6) Next, next, finish